DevShyant/Market_Trend_Amazon/README.md

 🎯 Business Value
 This dashboard empowers stakeholders to identify top-performing sales channels, optimize delivery strategy, understand festival-driven sales spikes, and tailor marketing by customer demographics — all through one clean, interactive interface.

+✨ This is how our dashboard look like open the link()